Untitled3.gif

 Ukrainian Kidnappings

-Russia recently revealed its involvement in the abduction of 700,000 Ukrainian children.
-The forcible transfer of children from one ethnic group to another is considered genocide under Article 2 of the Genocide Convention.
+Russia revealed its involvement in the abduction of 700,000 Ukrainian children (the forcible transfer of children from one ethnic group to another is considered genocide under Article 2 of the Genocide Convention).

 These children’s fate is often unknown, with some being forcibly adopted into Russian families, without the ability to contact their parents.
 Their documents and identity are stripped of them, and the children are given new names.
 They are taught to fear and hate their homeland, and some are forced to join the Russian military’s war against Ukraine.